gpiriou/morpho-ledger-plugin/README.md

 #### Supported tokens

-To add supported tokens, add them to the `tokens_list` array and increase NUM_TOKENS_SUPPORTED accordingly in tokens.h.
+To add supported tokens, add them to the `tokens_list` array and increase NUM_TOKENS_SUPPORTED accordingly in `tokens.h`.

 *Note: The address is the collateral token's but the ticker and decimal are for the original and corresponding token.